• Skip to primary navigation

 15/04/2015 by thebakingexplorer 11 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

 These Pecan Pie Brownies are inspired by the American classic pecan pie.
 They are fudgey and rich chocolate brownies topped with a layer of pecan pie filling.
 They're crunchy, gooey and absolutely delicious!
 I've made them without corn syrup, and used brown sugar and maple syrup instead as they add fantastic flavour.
-They would make a tasty dessert any time of year, but they are particuarly good in autumn/fall and they make a brilliant Thanksgiving dessert too.
+They would make a tasty dessert any time of year, but they are particularly good in autumn/fall and they make a brilliant Thanksgiving dessert too.

 Pecan Pie Brownies